approots/xdatabase/README.md

 Database_Query cache(boolean $check, integer $lifetime string $type = NULL) Method
 ----------------------------------------------------------------------------------

+As with the existing cached() method, cache() should only be used with queries that return a resultset (select queries).

 The $check boolean param is used to check for a cache value.
 The integer $lifetime param is to set the $lifetime, or use the default if null, or delete cache if 0.
 The string $type method is to set the cache driver to something other than the default when using the cache module.